Minimum Wage in China: Rates, Trends & Compliance

 Minimum Wage for Top Paying Roles in China

-• Senior Executives: Senior-level executives, particularly in multinational corporations, typically earn wages well above the minimum wage, often in the range of CNY 30,000 to CNY 50,000 per month.
+• Senior Executives: Senior-level executives, especially in multinational corporations and large domestic firms, typically earn well above the minimum wage, with monthly salaries commonly ranging from CNY 30,000 to CNY 50,000 or more in 2026, depending on role scope and company size.

-• Technology Managers: Managers in the technology sector, particularly in cities like Shenzhen, can earn between CNY 15,000 to CNY 30,000 per month.
+• Technology Managers: Managers in the technology and innovation sectors, particularly in hubs such as Shenzhen, Beijing, and Shanghai, often earn between CNY 18,000 and CNY 35,000 per month, reflecting strong demand for leadership in high-growth industries.

 Factors Influencing Minimum Wage in China